Skip to content

 UseK8sDiscovery Configuration

-This configuration option is used to configure the Dashboard/Nodes to list every K8s service by default.
-If this is set to True then only services with the dotnetcore.cap.visibility: show label will be listed.
-More information on labels will be found on the Kubernetes Labels Configuration section.
+This configuration option controls whether the Dashboard/Nodes page lists every K8s Service by default.
+If set to True, only services with the dotnetcore.cap.visibility: show label will be listed.
+See the Kubernetes Labels Configuration section for more information about labels.

 • ShowOnlyExplicitVisibleNodes